 1. Meet the Education Requirements to Sit for the CPA Exam

 To meet the Wisconsin requirements to sit for the CPA exam, the Wisconsin CPA education requirements must be attained first.
 For Wisconsin applicants, candidates should have a degree with a minimum of 120 semester hours that includes coursework either in accounting or business subjects.
-Twenty-four of that semester’s hours must be in accounting covering financial accounting, auditing, taxation, accounting information system and management accounting.
+Twenty-four of that semester’s hours must be in accounting, covering financial accounting, auditing, taxation, accounting information systems, and management accounting.
 Another twenty-four hours must be in business and economics courses other than accounting.
-An additional 30 semester hours will have to be met for application of a CPA license.
+An additional 30 semester hours will have to be met for the application for a CPA license.

 2. Apply for the Uniform CPA Exam